Perhaps you’re curious about how to control and manage your anger.

 Anger is a normal, healthy emotion.
 When it is expressed in appropriate ways, you are letting go of the stress and frustration you are feeling and helping those around you understand your feelings.
 When anger is expressed inappropriately with blame and aggression, it can be very destructive for both parties involved.

+Online counseling for anger management can help.
 Taking responsibility rather than blaming others is at the core of solving anger problems.

 Here are some of the things you’ll learn from anger management therapy:

 - Change starts with a simple yet difficult decision: making the commitment to change.
 This will require patience and hard work.

 - Become aware of how others’ behavior affects you.
 Begin an “anger journal” and recognize anger triggers and the people that bring about an angry reaction.

 - Recognize the signals in your body that tell you feelings of anger are surfacing.
 For some people it can be faster breathing or flushed skin.

 - When you experience the signals, take a time-out.
 Do something physically active like taking a run to get the anger out of your body.
 Take time to journal and reflect on the underlying feelings beneath the anger.